Florida Labor Laws Guide

 Are employers obligated to provide health insurance after the employment termination?

-Luckily, Florida Health Insurance Coverage Continuation Act protects employees who work in companies with fewer than 20 employees and this is also known as the “mini-COBRA” law.
-Said employees are required to notify their insurer within 30 days and they can extend their health insurance for another 18 months after the termination of employment.
+Luckily, the Florida Health Insurance Coverage Continuation Act protects employees who work in companies with fewer than 20 employees, and this is also known as the “mini-COBRA” law.
+Said employees are required to notify their insurer within 30 days, and they can extend their health insurance for another 18 months after the termination of employment.

 Terminal payment for accumulated sick leave in Florida

-When it comes to terminal payment for accumulated sick leave, the regulations are more inclined towards state employees.
-That being said, all state employees are entitled to terminal incentive pay for accumulated sick leave upon normal or regular retirement.
+Regarding terminal payment for accumulated sick leave, the regulations favor state employees.
+All state employees are entitled to terminal incentive pay for accumulated sick leave upon normal or regular retirement.

 In the event of death or disability, but only after 10 years of state employment, the employee or employee's beneficiary is also entitled to terminal incentive pay for accumulated sick leave upon termination.
 The rate of the terminal pay must be equal to the rate of pay received by the employee at the time of retirement, termination, or death.

-The statute permits terminal payout for sick leave equal to one-eights of all unused sick leave credit accumulated prior to October 1st, 1973, plus one-fourth of all unused sick leave accumulated after October 1st, 1973.
+The statute permits terminal payout for sick leave equal to one-eighth of all unused sick leave credit accumulated before October 1st, 1973, plus one-fourth of all unused sick leave accumulated after October 1, 1973.
 However, sick leave cannot exceed a maximum of 480 hours.

-This statute does not apply to employees who have been found guilty in a court or have been involved in any embezzlement, theft, and similar.
+This statute does not apply to employees found guilty in court or involved in any embezzlement, theft, or similar activities.

 Occupational safety in Florida